raspberrypilearning/chatbot/en/step_5.md

 --- task ---

-Your chatbot should ask the question "Are you OK name?", using the `name`{:class="blockoperators"} variable and reply "That's great to hear!" `if`{:class="blockcontrol"} the user answers "yes", but say nothing if you answer "no".
+Your chatbot should ask the question "Are you OK name?", using the `name`{:class="blockdata"} variable and reply "That's great to hear!" `if`{:class="blockcontrol"} the user answers "yes", but say nothing if you answer "no".

 ![Testing a chatbot reply](images/chatbot-if-test.png)